incognitosudo/TechForGoodInc-Assurance-Cloud-Analytics-and-Dashboard/README.md

 ##
 <details>
 <summary>Automation</summary>
-How to automate `update_data.py`.
+There are many different ways to style code with GitHub's markdown.
+If you have inline code blocks, wrap them in backticks: `var example = true`.
 If you've got a longer block of code, you can indent with four spaces:

     if (isAwesome){
       return true